Triple-A-I/Chat-App/README.md

 - FireStorage to save pictures of the user on firebase.
 - streambuilders to enable realtime chat.
 - Validation to check if email is valid, already used, not registered.
+- When user create new account,it is mandatory to add image.